TradingCalc MCP — Crypto Futures Math

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides clear usage guidance: 'Use when user has filled at multiple prices and asks "what's my average entry?"'.
-It does not mention when not to use or explicit alternatives, but context is sufficient.
+The description explicitly says 'Use when user has filled at multiple prices and asks "what's my average entry?"', giving clear when-to-use guidance.
+While it doesn't mention when not to use or alternatives, the sibling context implies this is a helper primitive, not a full workflow.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.